hadasvolk/CompLabNGS/7-Assembly/hw.md

 | 9 | 15 | 2x101 PE, IS 2000 |
 * PE = paired-end; SE = single-end; IS = insert size (bp)

-All assemblies are available as Fasta files under [data/all_assemblies](https://github.com/hadasvolk/CompLabNGS/tree/main/7-Assembly/data/all_assemblies)
+All assemblies are available as `Fasta` files under [data/all_assemblies](https://github.com/hadasvolk/CompLabNGS/tree/main/7-Assembly/data/all_assemblies).
+* Refer to the last section of the main *README* of this repository for instructions on how to download all data at once using `git`.

 Note that for each assembly you have both a *contigs* and a *scaffolds* file.